-1) Athletic Directors have agreed to use the CBLL Subbing Pattern.
-All players present at the beginning of the game are assigned a number based on the number of players in attendance.
-Coaches are to complete the Pattern Sheet prior to the game and place copy of the scorer's table.
-Substitutions are only allowed for: Injury, Fouling out of game or at the player request
+- 1) Athletic Directors have agreed to use the CBLL Subbing Pattern. - a) A copy of the CBLL Substitution Pattern may be found at the PAA Website (http://paamemphis.com/forms-links/). - b) All players present at the beginning of the game are assigned a number based on the number of players in attendance. - c) Coaches are to complete the Pattern Sheet prior to the game and place copy of the scorer's table. - d) Substitutions are only allowed for: Injury, Fouling out of game or at the player request. - 2) Teams should not consist of more than 10 players for substitution patterns and to allow equal play time opportunities to the players.

-2) Objectives:
+3) Objectives: